folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 ```

 #### x-okapi-token Secret Key-Value pairs:
-NOTE: You won’t need this until after the Folio system is up, but before you load sample data.
+NOTE: You won’t need this until after the Folio system is up, but before you secure Okapi.
 Log in to the Folio System via the GUI, go to *Settings - Developer - Set Token* and copy it out from there.<br/>

 X_OKAPI_TOKEN = *Authentication token from Okapi*